emtee40/SurvivalManual-wiki/WaterCrossing.md

 **AUSTRALIAN PONCHO RAFT**

 17-15\.
 If you do not have time to gather brush for a brush raft, you can make an Australian poncho raft.
 This raft, although more waterproof than the poncho brush raft, will only float about 35 kilograms (77 pounds) of equipment.
-To construct this raft, use two ponchos, two rucksacks, two 1.2-meter (4-foot) poles or branches, and ropes, vines, bootlaces, or comparable material as follows ([Figure 17-5](#fig17-5)):
+To construct this raft, use two ponchos, two rucksacks, two 1.5 meter (4-foot) poles or branches, and ropes, vines, bootlaces, or comparable material as follows ([Figure 17-5](#fig17-5)):
 *  Push the hood of each poncho to the inner side and tightly tie off the necks using the drawstrings.
 *  Spread one poncho on the ground with the inner side up.
-Place and center the two 1.2-meter (4-foot) poles on the poncho about 45 centimeters (18 inches) apart.
+Place and center the two 1.5 meter (4-foot) poles on the poncho about a half meter (18 inches) apart.
 *  Place your rucksacks, packs, or other equipment between the poles.
 Also, place other items that you want to keep dry between the poles.
 Snap the poncho sides together.
 *  Use your buddy's help to complete the raft.
 Hold the snapped portion of the poncho in the air and roll it tightly down to the equipment.
 Make sure you roll the full width of the poncho.
 *  Twist the ends of the roll to form pigtails in opposite directions.
 Fold the pigtails over the bundle and tie them securely in place using ropes, bootlaces, or vines.